 This guidance document is designed to provide information and advice to event organisers with public safety as a priority, regardless of the size or content of the event.
-The document has been compiled and produced by Dublin City Council Events Unit with reference to the existing codes of practice for safety at events.
-We would like to acknowledge the assistance of City Council personnel, Nifast, An Garda Síochána and the Health Service Executive who have a remit in relation to events in the Dublin area.
+The document has been compiled and produced by Dublin City Council Events Section with reference to the existing codes of practice for safety at events.
+We would like to acknowledge the assistance of City Council personnel, in particular Dublin Fire Brigade, An Garda Síochána and the Health Service Executive who have a remit in relation to events in the Dublin area.

-For information in relation to events contact:
+For information in relation to events contact: Events Section Dublin City Council Block 4, Floor 0, Civic Offices Wood Quay Dublin 8

-Events Unit

-Dublin City Council

-Block 4, Floor 0, Civic Offices

-Wood Quay

-Dublin 8

-events@dublincity.ie or visit www.dublincity.ie
+01 222 2242 events@dublincity.ie or visit www.dublincity.ie